 Laube, reflecting on the techniques she uses to engage faculty and staff from varying academic and disciplinary backgrounds, evinces the AMAM’s commitment to serving first and foremost as a teaching institution.

 “When we talk with a professor about the possibility of bringing a class in, we start collaboratively brainstorming.
 What do we have in the collection that immediately comes to mind that could be construed as relevant in a constructive and meaningful way?
-We think about what kind of training we can utilize in terms of visual literacy and VTS so that students feel comfortable using the work,” she says.
+We think about what kind of training we can use in terms of visual literacy and VTS so that students feel comfortable using the work,” she says.

 Prince also maintains that art education and visual literacy are important for everyone.
 “That’s what I believe my job is, to help kids read a painting, understand its context, how it connects to their lives and their classes, and find something they enjoy from it.
 You don’t necessarily need to have a certain background or education level to be fully moved by an artwork,” she says.